 A few tips for a successful journey:

-My mantra for exploring Montana is never let your gas tank fall below half-empty or your bladder fill up above half-full.
-Bring water, because as my Dad has reminded me all my life, “it’s almost a desert here.”
+My mantra for exploring Montana is never let your gas tank fall below half-empty or your bladder fill above half-full.
+Bring water, because as my Dad has reminded me all my life, “It’s almost a desert here.”
 Since Magpie Gulch is in the Helena National Forest, we were required to bring a shovel, bucket, and axe.

-See Passenger Peril
+Recognize Passenger Peril

 The driver isn’t the only one who experiences the perils of a mountain excursion, the passengers feel a unique vulnerability because they’re not in control.